Using a state indicator

 An empty state indicator appears on the canvas without any data.
 To add our existing metric set, we drag it from the Explore window onto the state indicator.

 You can also drag data directly from a data source onto a state indicator, but will then need to set up states.
-You can click States in the Properties window as a shortcut.
+You can also click to edit States from the Properties window as a shortcut.

 The state indicator is now connected to data and appears as an ellipse (circle) by default.